-Not being able to get pregnant is in a list by Parenting on Old Wives’ Tales on pregnancies.
+Not being able to get pregnant is on a list by The Lactation Network on Old Wives’ Tales on pregnancies.
 It has long been held traditionally that breastfeeding mothers cannot get pregnant.
 This may have been true in days when mothers used to breastfeed exclusively.
-However, in this new modern era, when mothers and hospitals are more likely to use formula on small babies, this is no longer as true.
+However, in this new modern era, when mothers and hospitals are more likely to use formula on small babies, this is no longer true.

 The Science: Prolactin and Lactational Amenorrhea